moatom/asp-trial/README.md

 # asp-trial
 Try using asp (a parser combinator, https://github.com/yallop/ocaml-asp, PLDI 2019)

 I wrote a parser for type expression by using asp.
-Its sytax is the next.
+Its sytax is the following.
 ```:Syntax
 exp ::= var | "int" | "bool" | "unit" | "flot" | "string" | ...
         exp "ref" | exp "list" | exp "array" | ...